graynk/LoreleiAndSaneControls/README.md

 1. For simple (and most common) locks - padlocks, roman numeral locks, etc - the up and down button rotate the dials, and the "interact" button confirms the decision
 2. It adds a new "Back" button (`B` on controllers and `Backspace` on keyboard) which lets you back out of puzzles and inventory screen
 3. It adds a new "Map" button (`Select` on controllers and `M` on keyboard), which shows a map of the current floor (provided you have unlocked it in-game).
 Use `LB/RB` or `Q/E` to switch between floors.
-The shortcut only works inside the mansion if you're in one of the rooms on the map.
+The shortcut also works in the maze and in the forest.

-I didn't touch some of the more difficult locks (like the Red Maze Door), but most of my own grips with the controls are solved now.
+I didn't touch some of the more difficult locks (like the Red Maze Door), but most of my own gripes with the controls are solved now.
-The Back button also affects puzzles/inventory/map screens only, to preserve some of the original intent of clunky menu-ing.
+The Back button works in _most_ places, but not _everywhere_ (e.g. multiple choice dialog and free text input forms).
+Adding support for it involved a lot of ugly hacks and I've covered the most common/annoying screens.

 # Mapping